darrenjw/logreg/README.md

 * [fit-bayes.dx](Dex/fit-bayes.dx) - Random walk MH in Dex.
 Dex uses a splittable random number generator, similar to JAX.
 It's not quite as fast as JAX, but faster than anything else I've tried, including my C code.
 * [fit-mala.dx](Dex/fit-mala.dx) - MALA in Dex, with hard-coded gradients.
-* [fit-mala-ad.dx](Dex/fit-mala-ad.dx) - MALA in Dex, with hard-coded gradients.
+* [fit-mala-ad.dx](Dex/fit-mala-ad.dx) - MALA in Dex, with auto-differentiated gradients.
 Roughly half as fast as using hard-coded gradients, which seems reasonable.

 ### Julia